SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 }
 ```
 ### EventBridge Rule
-**EventAutoTaggingRule** - This rule filters create events coming from `AWS API Call via CloudTrail` that start with the prefix `"Create"` and `"Put"` and `RunInstances`; which is the one to launch a new EC2 instance, and `"AllocateAddress"` for creating an Elastic IP Adress.
-We used Prefix Matching feature in order to reduce the need to update the rule written in json format  .
-There are about 650 create events for the different aws services and about 147 put events.
-So our rule may need little if nothing updating and upgrading to cover new events launched by AWS.
+**EventAutoTaggingRule** - This rule filters create or launch events coming from `AWS API Call via CloudTrail` that start with the prefix `"Create"` and `"Put"` and `RunInstances`; which is the one to launch a new EC2 instance, and `"AllocateAddress"` for creating an Elastic IP Adress.
+We used Prefix Matching feature in order to reduce the need to update and rewrite the rule written in json format  .
+There are about 650 create events for the different aws services and about 147 put events that start with Create or PUt so our rule may need little if nothing updating and upgrading to cover new events launched by AWS.

 ```json
 {